itssimmons/kometa/README.md

-# Kometrics
+# 🪁 Kometa

-A simple tool for collecting and analyzing metrics from various sources, and exposes them in a unified format.
+Kometa is a very lightweight and straightforward daemon for collecting and analyzing metrics from the hardware of the machine where it is hosted.

 ## Table of Contents